APEL / APLA Bridging process for 2018

 To apply for the Bridging process you need to able to fulfil all of the following 5 criteria:

-- Successfully completed a Certificate in Education and Training (CET) or equivalent (formerly CTLLS) OR will have successfully completed it before you start of the APEL Bridging Programme;
+- Successfully completed a Certificate in Education and Training (CET) or equivalent (formerly CTLLS) OR will have successfully completed it before the end of the APEL Bridging process;

 - Possess a recognised level 3 qualification in the subject specialism you will be teaching in Year 2 of our in-service programme;